oscarlab/docker-images/README.md

 `docker buildx build . --progress=plain`

-You can confirm the built image is for multiple architectures using

-`docker image inspect TAG`

-where "TAG" is the name of the image.

 The full command to build and push (requires privilege) is:

 `docker buildx build --tag index.docker.io/oscar1ab/needledb:latest --platform linux/amd64 --push .`